Entrepreneur Of The Year

 Finalists are assessed by an independent panel of judges, who are captains of industry, leaders in their professions and academia, and previous Entrepreneur Of The Year winners.
 EY is not represented on any judging panel.

-Meet the 2016 national judges:
+Meet the 2017 national judges:

-- Kathryn Gramp - Non-Executive Director, Masonic Homes Limited
+- Kathryn Gramp, Non-Executive Director, Codan Limited

+Kathy was Chief Financial Officer of Austereo Group Ltd, one of Australia’s largest commercial radio and online broadcasters, until June 2011.
 Kathy’s career in the radio industry spanned over 22 years.
 She was closely involved in the growth of two FM radio stations into two national FM networks, their international expansion and the successful move into digital and online media.

-In addition, Kathy has over 15 years board experience across a wide range of industry sectors.
+In addition, Kathy has over 18 years board experience across a wide range of industry sectors.
 She currently holds board positions with the Australian Institute of Company Directors, Codan Limited, RAA Group, Silver Chain Group, Masonic Homes, and Flinders University.

 - Chris Hadley, Managing Director, Quadrant Private Equity Pty Ltd

 Chris is one of the longest serving executives in the Australian Private Equity industry and was one of the founding council members of AVCAL.
 Chris has led and managed the raising of all eight Quadrant funds, the first in 1996, and has been a member of the Investment Committee of all funds.